 - Combined Expatriate Residence Permit and Aliens Card (CERPAC): Every individual foreigner seeking to work in Nigeria must hold a valid residence or work permit.
 In Nigeria, CERPAC serves as the work permit every foreigner living or working in the country must hold.
 CERPAC Nigeria entitles the holder to live and work in the country.
 The application must be preceded with the expatriate quota approval for the company.
 CERPAC is issued upon the application to the Comptroller General of the Nigerian Immigration Service or Comptroller of Immigration Service in various state commands.

 - Bank Account Opening & Capital Importation: One of the criteria for business setup in Nigeria or anywhere in the world is bank account opening.
 Regardless of any bank in Nigeria an investor chooses to bank with, the requirements for bank account opening are consistent among all banks.
 Such requirements will include incorporation certificate and documents, valid mode of identification, account opening package duly completed and signed, company’s board resolution authorizing an account to be opened, Tax Identification Number (TIN) and Bank Verification Number (BVN).
 The BVN must be obtained inside a banking hall in Nigeria.
 Therefore, every foreign company must have its directors resident in Nigeria to be able to open a bank account.
 An international entity seeking to set up a business in Nigeria and resident overseas must either get a local partner or nominee directors who can be able to open a bank account to carry on such business.
 After successful opening a bank account, a new company may choose to import capital through the Central Bank of Nigeria’s authorized dealers, which are banks.
 Money can be imported in form of equity or loan.
 Upon arrival of the capital, the authorized dealer must issue a certificate of capital importation within 48 hours.
-The certificate of capital importation enables the company to repatriate its capital and profits in future without any hindrances.
+The certificate of capital importation enables the company to repatriate its capital and profits in the future without any hindrances.
 And there is also a provision for raw materials and equipment importation for companies who choose to do such instead of importing money.